Yamato-Security/hayabusa/README.md

 rustup run stable-i686-pc-windows-msvc cargo build --release
 ```

+> **Warning: Be sure to run `rustup install stable-i686-pc-windows-msvc` whenever there is a new stable version of Rust as `rustup update stable` will not update the compiler for cross compiling and you may receive build errors.**

 ## macOS Compiling Notes

 If you receive compile errors about openssl, you will need to install [Homebrew](https://brew.sh/) and then install the following packages: